 Note: Data quality flags will generate when a project is active during the reporting period, but no clients have been housed.
-If your data are accurate and you have projects with an operating end date shortly after the beginning of the reporting period, but all clients exited prior to the start of the report period, you may resolve this flag with a note.
+If your data are accurate and you have projects with an operating end date shortly after the beginning of the reporting period, but all clients exited prior to the start of the report period, you can provide documentation of the issue to the upload site as allowed.